- Sermon Notes

 a.
 One night, Pharaoh had two dreams, and no one in Pharaoh’s court could interpret them.

 b.
-Word was sent to Pharaoh regarding Joseph’s ability to interpret dreams and he was immediately brought into Pharaoh’s presence.
+Word was sent to Pharaoh about Joseph’s ability to interpret dreams and he was immediately brought into Pharaoh’s presence.

 3. God gave Joseph the ability to interpret both of Pharaoh’s dreams, they were in fact one and the same: